Notifications and Monitoring

 The Subgraph Radio Grafana dashboard is included by default in Stakesquid's docker-compose stack.
 If you're not using the stack, below is a walk-through of how you can set it up.

 There is a Grafana dashboard config JSON file provided in the repo, which you can import and use to visualise the metrics in Grafana.
 When importing the dashboard, it will require you to specify two data sources - a Prometheus one and a GraphQL one.
 For Prometheus you should select the Prometheus instance that you've set up to scrape metrics from Subgraph Radio's metrics host and port.
-For GraphQL, you'd need to install the GraphQL data source plugin, if you don't have it already installed.
-Then you need to create a new GraphQL data srouce that points to the GraphQL API of the Radio's integrated HTTP server.
-For instance, if you've set SERVER_HOST to 0.0.0.0 and SERVER_PORT to 3012, your GraphQL data source would need to point at http://0.0.0.0:3012/api/v1/graphql.
-You can learn more about the HTTP server in the next section.
+For GraphQL, you'd need to install the Infinity data source plugin, if you don't have it already installed.
+The dashboard is configured to point to the default Kubernetes service deployments for Subgraph Radio using Launchpad Namespaces If you are deploying using a different configuration the dashboard endpoints will need to be adjusted on lines: 878, 890, 895 and 898.
+The format for these addresses is: http://<SUBGRAPH_RADIO_URL>:<SUBGRAPH_RADIO_GRAPHQL_PORT>/api/v1/graphql

 Reading the Grafana dashboard